Dany Laferrière: Life

-On 12 December 2013, Laferrière was elected on the first round of balloting to Seat no. 2 of the Académie française, becoming the first Haitian, the first Canadian and the first Quebecer to receive that honour.
+December 12, 2013, marked a historic event : Dany Laferrière was elected to the Académie française.
+Before the vote, the Permanent Secretary consulted the President of the French Republic, regarding a candidate who was neither French nor Parisian, but born in Haiti, a naturalized Canadian, and a resident of Montreal.
+His candidacy was unprecedented.
+Laferrière was elected on the first round of balloting to Seat no. 2 of the Académie française, becoming the first Haitian, the first Canadian and the first Quebecer to receive that honour.
 He is the second black person to have been inducted, the first being Senegalese writer and statesman Léopold Sédar Senghor in 1983.